• Skip to primary navigation

 Freeze it in an airtight container or tightly sealed plastic wrap for 3 months.
 Let it thaw and come to room temperature before attempting to use it to decorate cakes or cupcakes.

-This buttercream will stay fresh keep in the refrigerator in an airtight container for about 3 days.
+This buttercream will stay fresh in the refrigerator in an airtight container for about 3 days.

 You can also freeze fully decorated cupcakes or cakes that use this frosting.